RSDKModding/RSDK-Modding-Wiki/docs/RSDKv4/Functions/Graphics/RemoveSpriteSheet.md

 ## Parameters
 - `path`
-The file path of the target sprite sheet to remove, relative to `Data/Sprites/`.
+The file path of the target spritesheet to remove, relative to `Data/Sprites/`.

 ## Return Value
 None.

 ## Syntax